Guide-Analytics/question_extraction/.ipynb_checkpoints/README-checkpoint.md

 * Issues:
     * In colloquial language subjects are sometimes dropped
     * If the main verb is an auxiliary verb, and it is followed by a noun phrase, typically the direct object, the noun phrase will be falsely identified as the subject, causing the sentence to be falsely categorized as a question

+### Original Approach
+* Algorithm:
+    * Used a machine learning algorithm trained on a large dataset of text messages
+    * This algorithm was only about 80% accurate, so several additional rules were applied to improve results
+    * In particular, yn-questions were often missed, so when a sentence was determined to not be a sentence it was double-checked to see if the first word was in the set of auxiliaries that could begin sentences
+    * The appearance of a wh-word was sometimes considered indicative of a question even when it was used in another function
+    * To account for this, sentences deemed wh-questions were double-checked to find if the wh-words in question appeared in a certain set of positions
+* Performance
+    * The rules-based supplements were in no way exhaustive of the possible patterns for questions, but were designed to complement the ML algorithm
+    * Overall accuracy was decent, but many cases were missed
+    * Many false positives and false negatives
+* Issues:
+    * Yn-question algorithm could be fooled by various, though mostly relatively uncommon, sentence structures, including subject-dropping and certain preposed clauses
+    * Wh-question detection was particularly bad.
+Only a small (though important and frequent) set of sentence structures were captured, so many questions went undetected
+    * Additionally, minor deviation from standard grammatical rules generated bad results